akka/akka-http-quickstart-java.g8/docs/src/main/paradox/json.md

 @@snip [UserRegistryActor.java]($g8src$/java/com/lightbend/akka/http/sample/UserRegistryActor.java) { #user-case-classes }

-@@@
+@@@ note

 While we used Jackson JSON in this example, various other libraries can be used Each library comes with different trade-offs in performance and user-friendlieness.
 Still Jakson is the default Java marshaller

 @@@